Monthly Archives: September 2015

 There it was.
 Surprise.
 I knew this would be a shit day, but the black and red floor mat had just been completely pulled from underneath my jellies.
 I entered this excursion with hopes (denial) that we were simply taking a Sunday drive and walking around some other person’s weird porno house for shits and gigs.

 Unfortunately denial can’t orchestrate a change of fate and contracts had been signed, hands had been shaken, not stirred.
 I was officially fucked.
-I’d finally rooted myself at Anderson Elementary, so much so that I actually had friends.
+I’d finally rooted myself at Anderson Elementary, so much so that I actually had made friends.
 Which was a rarity since I typically didn’t even make it a full school year before the suitcases came out again.
 By the end of our tenure with Bio Dad, Mom and I stopped unpacking the boxes because why bother?
 They’d only get packed up again.

 “Can I still go to Anderson?”
 I asked, hoping, praying for a miracle.